mseminatore/firth/README.md

 Everything that is not a `Word` is a `Number`.
 Numbers largely live on the stack.
 Parameters (or arguments) to words are usually passed on the stack.
-The result of a word is placed on the stack.
+The result of a word is usually placed on the stack.

 ### Words